tomz197/tomz197/README.md

-Hi, my name is tomas, I'm 20 and unfortunately coding is my main interest😃.
+Hi, my name is tomas, I'm 20 and unfortunately coding is my main interest😃

+I use vim btw